 - Aphidius is ideally introduced as soon as single aphids are seen on the plants.
 It works much better on small, isolated patches of aphids, rather than large colonies.

 - Once established, large aphid populations can be hard to get rid of.
-Use SB Plant Invigorator organic spray, targetting colonies before introducing Aphidius (which can be released as soon as the SB treated leaves are dry).
+Use SB Plant Invigorator organic spray, targeting colonies before introducing Aphidius (which can be released as soon as the SB treated leaves are dry).
 In this way colonies are reduced, allowing Aphidius to operate more efficiently on any survivors.
-However SB should NOT be used once the benficials have been released
+However SB should NOT be used once the beneficials have been released

 - Aphidius is a strong flier.
 Ideally, vents and/or doors near plants being treated need to be closed or netted over to prevent Aphidius from escaping.